 The third element concerns the trail user's ability to see an approaching train in order to decide whether it is safe to cross.
 Two different kinds of sight distance considerations are involved for safe movement across the crossing.
-This third element involves the sight distance available in advance of the crossing, as well as the sight distance present at the crossing itself.
+This third element involves the sight

 Crossing at the City West Station.

 Perth, Australia